Skip to main content

 Sikkim sports enthusiastic gets interviewed aired in Kolkata Local Channel

-Roshan Prasad, 23 yr old from Singtam, Sikkim pursuing his Charter Accountant studies from Institute of Chartered Accounts of India at Kolkata was interviewed in Aakash Bangla Channel, a local TV channel from Kolkata for his collections on cricket and football memorabilia.
-The program was aired on November 13th at Bengali sports program “Khel at 11”.
-Talking from Kolkata, Roshan told it was a proud moment for him to get such appreciation.
+Roshan Prasad, 23 yr old from Singtam, Sikkim pursuing his Charter Accountant studies from the Institute of Chartered Accounts of India in Kolkata was interviewed on Aakash Bangla Channel, a local TV channel from Kolkata for his collections on cricket and football memorabilia.
+The program was aired on November 13th a Bengali sports program “Khel at 11”.
+Talking from Kolkata, Roshan said it was a proud moment to get such appreciation.

 Roshan is a budding philatelist from Sikkim whose collection on cricket themes has attracted wider admirers.

-His philatelic materials include a rare withdrawn Bangladesh postage stamp with the unsanctioned ICC logo and the second oldest cricket stamp of the world from Pakistan issued in 1962.
-Also included in his collection is an Official envelope of the Calcutta Cricket and Football Club which is the second oldest cricket club in the world after Marylebone Cricket Club (MCC).
+His philatelic materials include a rare withdrawn Bangladesh postage stamp with the unsanctioned ICC logo and the second-oldest cricket stamp of the world from Pakistan issued in 1962.
+Also included in his collection is an Official envelope of the Calcutta Cricket and Football Club, the second oldest cricket club in the world after Marylebone Cricket Club (MCC).

 autographed by Sourav Ganguly

-Another item of value in Roshan’s unbelievable collection is the medal of honour which was presented by the Cricket Association of Bengal to the former cricketers during its Golden Jubilee celebrations in the year 2005.
+Another item of value in Roshan’s unbelievable collection is the medal of honour presented by the Cricket Association of Bengal to the former cricketers during its Golden Jubilee celebrations in 2005.

 This was gifted to Roshan by a former cricketer of Bengal Mr. Dipankar Ghosh.
 Roshan is also designing a “Special Cover” for Mohun Bagan AC to Commemorate 100 years of its IFA Shield triumph over East Yorkshire Regiment.